top of page

 Special Accommodations

-The College Board’s Services for Students with Disabilities (SSD) site provides details for how students can receive special accommodations for the PSAT/NMSQT, SAT, SAT II and AP tests.
+The College Board’s Services for Students with Disabilities (SSD) site provides details for how students can receive special accommodations for the PSAT/NMSQT, SAT, and AP tests.
 Visit www.collegeboard.com/students-with-disabilities for more information.

 Tutoring Plan